 Fall Color Fall color is sweeping through the Coconino National Forest!
 Read the Fall Color Report for detailed information as the season progresses.
 Photo: Maples are starting to turn in the West Fork of Oak Creek Canyon October 13, 2016.
 (USFS) [Flickr]

-The Coconino National Forest is one of the most diverse National Forests in the country with landscapes ranging from the famous Red Rocks of Sedona to Ponderosa Pine Forests, to alpine tundra.
-Explore mountains and canyons, fish in small lakes and wade in lazy creeks and streams.
+The Coconino National Forest is one of the most diverse National Forests in the country with landscapes ranging from the famous red rocks of Sedona to Ponderosa pine forests, from southwestern desert to alpine tundra.
+Explore mountains and canyons, fish in small lakes, and wade in lazy creeks and streams.